macsforme/dominicus/README.txt

 Dominicus should build with the most current stable release for these libraries.
-If it does not, please submit a support ticket with a full error message and description at http://codaset.com/macsforme/dominicus#tickets and I will take a look.
+If it does not, please submit a support ticket with a full error message and description at http://code.google.com/p/dominicus/issues/list and I will take a look.

 BUILDING DOMINICUS ON MAC OS X

 Dominicus is built on Mac OS X using the Xcode IDE.
-The project file should be compatible with Xcode 3.1 and later 3.x versions, which means it can be on Mac OS X 10.5 Leopard and later operating system versions.
+The project file should be compatible with Xcode 3.1 and later 3.x versions, which means it can be built on Mac OS X 10.5 Leopard and later operating system versions.

 The Xcode project file is set to look for required library files in certain